praveensripati/learn-aws/Services/Docker, K8S, EKS, ECS/006-PushImageToECR.md

 **Make sure to replace the region with the appropriate region in all the below commands**

+1. Make sure that the AWS CLI is installed on the EC2.

 1. Create a repository in ECR.
     >aws ecr create-repository --repository-name hello-world --region us-east-1